 Is LinkedIn Job Posting Worth the Investment?

-But the economics shift when you look at the full LinkedIn job posting pricing picture.
+But the economics shift when you look at the full picture of linkedin job posting pricing.
 A team filling 10 roles simultaneously spends $3,000+/month on promoted posts alone, and that only reaches candidates who are actively searching.
-It doesn't touch the 70% of the workforce that would consider a new role but isn't browsing job boards.
-For those passive candidates, you need outreach - not ads.
-And if you're adding Job Slots at $500/slot/month or Recruiter seats at $10,800+/year on top of promoted post spend, the total LinkedIn investment can reach six figures annually for mid-sized talent teams.
+It doesn’t touch the 70% of the workforce that would consider a new role but isn’t browsing job boards.
+Adding Job Slots at $500/slot/month or Recruiter seats at $10,800+/year on top of promoted post spend pushes total LinkedIn investment to six figures annually for mid-sized talent teams.

 Find candidates without paying per click - try Pin free →